WecoAI/nanoGPT/additional_instructions.md

 ## Goal

 Optimize the inference performance of the `GPTModel` class by fusing and rewriting operations and combinations of operations/methods/functions using PyTorch, in-line CUDA and Triton along with any other optimizations you can think of.
 The goal is to maximize the end to end system speedup compared to the baseline for a single request inference task.
+Maintain the same interface for `GPTModel`'s methods.
+Focus on writing efficient in-line CUDA kernel more than any other optimization

 ## Requirements